Research says creativity to be more important for job growth between now and 2030

 Looking at 39 transferable skills, creativity is consistently identified as the most significant predictor for the likelihood of growth for an occupation between now and 2030.
 Other transferable skills include communication skills, team building, and successfully meeting deadlines.

 Creativity and the Future of Skills is the first piece of research from the Creative Industries Policy and Evidence Centre (PEC), and is written in partnership with Nesta researchers.
 The PEC is led by Nesta and is funded by the Arts & Humanities Research Council as part of the UK Government's Industrial Strategy.
-The Centre works to support the growth of the UK's creative industries through independent research and policy recommendations.
+The Centre involves a consortium of UK-wide universities, including Manchester, and works to support the growth of the UK's creative industries through independent research and policy recommendations.